K-Nearest Neighbors (KNN) Implementation Tutorial with PXL

 • Preparing the necessary tensors (target tensor, result tensor, and label tensor).

-• Executing the Map operation via the map->execute function.
+• Executing the Map operation via the executor->execute function.

 • Converts the results into a format that can be returned to the host.